Integrated Vector Management Program

 The Proposed Project will also allow for inclusion of progressive and emerging vector control activities and materials.
 New vector control methods based on scientific evidence and expert guidance may be implemented to address public health risks as they arise.
 These emerging vector control strategies could include increased or advanced/early source prevention, reduction, surveillance and/or physical/biological/chemical control, depending on the assessment of public health risk.

-Pursuant to the California Environmental Quality Act (CEQA), the County DEH has prepared the following Notice of Preparation and Initial Study for public review from August 23 - September 21, 2018.
+Pursuant to the California Environmental Quality Act (CEQA), the County DEH prepared the following Notice of Preparation and Initial Study for public review and held a public scoping meeting on August 30th, 2018.

 Subscribe to receive emails related to the IVMP.